btbytes/old_btbytes.github.io/2020-05-06-06-happy-python.md

 1. Writing a `setup.py` file is a great idea, and I should do it more often.
 1. I always write a `Makefile`.
 1. For Python projects, the common "targets" are -- `deps` (for creating venvs and installing package dependencies), `package` (for packaging into tarballs and wheels) and `test` to run the test suite.
-1. The makefile is serves as contextual memory.
+1. The makefile serves as contextual memory.
 1. For "scripting" applications, I like to avoid using third party libraries as much as possible and keep to the standard library.
 1. I like providing a CLI interface to my scripts; I use `argparse` often, even if it is to provide basic "--help".
 1. `click` looks neat, and I can see using it more often for larger projects.